PayPal NVP API Basics

 SetExpressCheckout) returns a token.
 This token is passed as a parameter in the redirect to PayPal.
 The token also might be required in related API operations.

-NVP is a way of specifying names and values in a string.
+NVP specifies names and values in a string.
 NVP is the informal name for the query in the URI specification.
 The NVP string is appended to the URL.

-- The name is separated from the value by an equal sign (=).
-For example:
+- The name is separated from the value by an equal sign (

-- Name-value pairs are separated by an ampersand (&).
-For example:
+- Name-value pairs are separated by an ampersand (

 - Each value in an NVP string is URL-encoded.